StopCybercrime/NeverTellMeTheOdds/README.md

 - Xcode and SwiftUI allow you to make changes to the private apps/libraries and view the display in real time
 - Moreover, newer versions of that developer software allow for programmatic utilization of accessibility features, including the Rotor API; that's where natural language processing and AI would dovetail with monitoring/control
 - Still trying to get a sense for where the webkit enters the fray... (perhaps as an entry vector)

+Ignore busyflytrap, trolls are easier to spot than malicious activity